-Both theories and their various extensions have been applied in many health behavior domains, such as smoking, sexual behaviors, vaccination, sun protection, dietary behaviors, and exercises (Sheeran et al., 2014).
-One issue repeatedly discussed in the literature is whether risk perception influences behavior as a main effect or in interaction with the motivational and volitional model components.
-While some meta-analyses conclude that increases in perceived risk are sufficient to make people engage in risk-mitigating behavior (Brewer et al., 2007; Floyd, Prentice-Dunn, & Rogers, 2000), others suggest that the mechanism may be more complex.
-In a meta-analysis of experimental studies, Sheeran et al. (2014) found only a small main effect of increases in perceived risk on intentions and behavior.
-However, interventions that increased perceived risk had substantially higher effects on risk-mitigating behavior when they also triggered anticipatory emotions (fear, worry, regret, guilt), which led to increased response efficacy or self-efficacy, or decreased response costs.
+Both theories and their various extensions have been applied in many health behaviour domains, such as smoking, sexual behaviours, vaccination, sun protection, dietary behaviours, and exercises (Sheeran et al., 2014).
+One issue repeatedly discussed in the literature is whether risk perception influences behaviour as a main effect or in interaction with the motivational and volitional model components.
+Whilst some meta-analyses conclude that increases in perceived risk are sufficient to make people engage in risk-mitigating behaviour (Brewer et al. 2007; Floyd, Prentice-Dunn, & Rogers, 2000), others suggest that the mechanism may be more complex.
+In a meta-analysis of experimental studies, Sheeran et al. (2014) found only a small main effect of increases in perceived risk on intentions and behaviour.
+However, interventions that increased perceived risk had substantially higher effects on risk-mitigating behaviour when they also triggered anticipatory emotions (fear, worry, regret, guilt), led to increased response efficacy or self-efficacy, or decreased response costs.

-These results suggest that risk perception does not operate in isolation from motivational and volitional aspects of the relevant risk behaviors.
-Furthermore, the relative influence of perceived risk varies considerably across behavioral domains.
-In the meta-analysis by Sheeran et al., the average effect size of perceived risk ranged from Cohen's d=-0.17 for behaviors in the domain of diagnostic medical testing to d=0.52 for behaviors in the domain of driving safety.
-And, in both cases, the average effect sizes were subject to significant effect heterogeneity.
+These results suggest that risk perception does not operate in isolation from motivational and volitional aspects of the relevant risk behaviours.
+Furthermore, the relative influence of perceived risk varies considerably across behavioural domains.
+In the meta-analysis by Sheeran et al., the average effect size of perceived risk ranged from Cohen's d = -.17 for behaviours in the domain of diagnostic medical testing to d = .52 for behaviours in the domain of driving safety.
+And in both cases, the average effect sizes were subject to significant effect heterogeneity.

 We believe that the variability of the effect of risk perception can be linked to at least two aspects.
 The first of these are "qualitative" differences between risks.
-This is not a new point: Research in the tradition of the psychometric model of perceived risk has consistently found that people do not only distinguish risks in terms of probability of occurrence and severity of consequences but that issues like familiarity with a hazard, control over exposure, and the trustworthiness of risk management practices have additional influence (Sjøberg, 2000; Slovic, 1987; Slovic, 1992).
+This is not a new point: research in the tradition of the psychometric model of perceived risk has consistently found that people do not only distinguish risks in terms of probability of occurrence and severity of consequences but that issues like familiarity with a hazard, control over exposure and the trustworthiness of risk management practices have additional influence (Slovic, 1987; Slovic, 1992; Sjøberg, 2000).
 The second aspect is the variability of counteracting forces.
-Theories of health behavior subsume these under the generic motivational labels of rewards linked to a risk behavior and response costs associated with a risk-mitigating behavior.
-In practice, these rewards and response costs will differ markedly between behaviors and between the situations in which these behaviors are embedded.
+Theories of health behaviour subsume these under the generic motivational labels of rewards linked to a risk behaviour and response costs associated with a risk-mitigating behaviour.
+In practice, these rewards and response costs will differ markedly between behaviours and between the situations in which these behaviours are embedded.

 1.2.
-Social Norms and Social Dilemmas
+Social norms and social dilemmas

-Social norms are expectations of what constitutes appropriate behavior in given social situation.
-A social norm exists when people (1) expect most people, especially in their reference group, to behave in a particular way; and (2) believe that the majority would expect them to behave accordingly (Bicchieri, 2006; Cialdino, Reno, & Kallgren, 1990).
+Social norms are expectations of what constitutes appropriate behaviour in given social situation.
+A social norm exists when people (a) expect most people, especially in their reference group, to behave in a particular way and (b) believe that the majority would expect them to behave accordingly (Bicchieri, 2006; Cialdini, Reno, & Kallgren, 2006).
 When food is offered in a social setting, the social norm for a person in the "guest" role is to accept the food.
 However, when a person in this role perceives the offered food to be unsafe (e.g., when poultry is undercooked, carrying a risk of salmonella infection), she or he faces a dilemma: